Giulio Aldinucci: Biography

 His fifth album Borders and Ruins was released by Karlrecords in 2017.
 The album is a reflection on the instability of borders - borders as an extreme attempt to discriminate and rationalize that turns into a source of chaos and cultural ruins on both sides - and their impact on the relationship between people and territory.
 It is also a sonic diary focused on this relationship.

 His composition Mute Sirens was awarded with an honourable mention at the 18th International Electroacoustic Composition Competition Música Viva 2017.

 His sixth album Disappearing in a Mirror was released by Karlrecords in 2018 on vinyl and cd.
 This work shows a peculiar approach on ambient drone music.
 Where its predecessor Borders and Ruins was a reflection on the instability of borders, Disappearing in a Mirror raises the very personal question of identity.
 The album focuses on the fluidity of the identity concept, highlighting the harmonious coexistence of contradictory elements and the transitional features that characterize every transformation.
 It is a reflection on the current situation of change and disruption and at the same time it is a gaze into the human timeless soul and its inner soundscapes.

 His eighth album Shards of Distant Times was released by Karlrecords in 2020 on vinyl and cd.
-As Shards of Distant Times is the third album Giulio Aldinucci has recorded for Karlrecords, one might consider the set a triptych.
-Borders and Ruins was an incredibly timely work, appearing in the early days of Brexit and Trump’s wall, while 2018’s Disappearing in a Mirror examined the more inner borders between “the self and the world.”
-Shards of Distant Times looks at the porous membrane between past and present while simultaneously tackling the internet as sound.
-This work album explores the liminal areas of the contemporary soundscape that are characterized by the presence of human voice coming from old and timeworn recordings.
-Like in the auditory pareidolia, the psychological phenomenon in which the mind hears indistinct voices in random noise where none exist, voices and music emerge from the everyday soundscape through the omnipresent internet connected devices, creating glitches between time and space.
+As it is the third album Giulio Aldinucci has recorded for Karlrecords, it may be considered part of a triptych.
+Borders and Ruins proved to be a remarkably timely work, appearing in the early days of Brexit and the discourse surrounding Trump’s wall, while 2018’s Disappearing in a Mirror examined more internal boundaries between “the self and the world.”
+Shards of Distant Times turns to the porous membrane between past and present, while simultaneously engaging with the internet as a sonic medium.
+This album explores the liminal zones of the contemporary soundscape, characterized by the presence of the human voice emerging from old and timeworn recordings.
+Drawing on auditory pareidolia - the psychological phenomenon in which the mind perceives indistinct voices in random noise - voices and fragments of music seem to surface from the everyday soundscape via omnipresent internet-connected devices, generating perceptual “glitches” across time and space.